novad/Empatica-Caregiver-Calendar/README.md

 2. For each time-slot of the work day (9:00 to 17:00):
     * Get the list of available rooms for that time-slot
     * For each available room (maximum 10):
-        * Create a list of caregivers candidates with scores initialized to 0.
+        * Create a list of caregivers candidates with scores initialised to 0.
         * Remove all caregivers already working at that hour in the current day
         * Get the list of the caregivers from the repository that have worked the least amount of hours for the last 4 weeks.
         * For each candidate: